 Designed to help you control the various smart devices and Google services in your life, Google Nest smart speakers function similarly to Amazon’s Echo speakers — except, you know, for Google stuff.
-While the Google Home is a nifty product and promising voice assistant, things don’t always go as planned.
-That’s why we’ve put together a list of some of the more common issues with the Home speaker, along with a few tips for making things right.
+While the Google Nests along with the associated Google Home app is a promising voice assistant, things don’t always go as planned.
+That’s why we’ve put together a list of some of the more common issues with the Home speaker, along with a few tips for making things work right.

 I can’t keep Google Home connected to my Wi-Fi network